 - Seal cracks and crevices, particularly in the kitchen and baths of the home.
 Cockroaches like to live near their food and water source and are likely hiding within these rooms of your home.

 Cockroaches can be a very difficult pest to control.
 Over the years we seen cockroaches build up a resistance to many insecticides, particularly those sold over the counter, which makes for do-it-yourself methods of control to be very difficult.
-If you're a resident of New Jersey and you have a cockroach problem in your home, contact the pest management professionals at Cowleys Pest Services today to schedule an on-site evaluation and estimate for cockroach control.
-We offer full-service pest control in Edison and throughout Mercer, Ocean, Monmouth, Middlesex County, NJ.
+If you're a resident of New Jersey and you have a cockroach problem in your home, contact the professionals at Cowleys and we'll evict these disgusting pests from your home or business.